Massively Parallel Processing (MPP)

 Core Features of an MPP Database

-To understand how MPP engines achieve high performance and scalability, it's helpful to unpack the key design elements they rely on:
+To understand why MPP engines deliver high performance and scale for interactive analytics, it helps to unpack the design patterns they use:

 A Closer Look: MPP in Practice with StarRocks